 The AIA embraced all styles of art, both modernist and traditional, and its aim was the ‘Unity of Artists for Peace, Democracy and Cultural Development’.
 It held a series of large group exhibitions on political and social themes beginning in 1935 with the exhibition Artists Against Fascism and War.
 The AIA supported the Republican side in the Spanish Civil War (1936–9) through exhibitions and other fund-raising activities.
 It tried to promote wider access to art through travelling exhibitions, public mural paintings and a picture lending library.
 The society was active until 1971.

-This drawing was a humorous gift to a friend and fellow AIA member.
+This drawing was a humorous gift for a friend, who worked at the AIA.

 Chris Wormell has been an illustrator since the early 1980s, making wood engravings and linocuts as well as children’s picture books.
 These prints are from An Alphabet of Animals, published by Collins in 1990.